sahana-n-murthy/LayerZero/_posts/2025-04-12-from-login-to-lockdown-broken-authentication-and-idor.md

 What made this test successful wasn’t just the tools — it was the question that started it all:

 > * Can I access what someone else owns?*

+---

+*From root to reason — this is LayerZero.*